 Screening applicants who claim mitigating circumstances

-If negative information is received about an applicant, CCHA shall consider the time, nature, and extent of the applicant’s conduct and factors that might indicate a reasonable probability of favorable future conduct.
+If negative information is received about an applicant, HACC shall consider the time, nature, and extent of the applicant’s conduct and factors that might indicate a reasonable probability of favorable future conduct.
 To be considered, mitigating circumstances must be verifiable.
 24 CFR § 960.203(d).

-CCHA will consider whether individuals with negative behavior in their recent past can document that they have been rehabilitated.
+HACC will consider whether individuals with negative behavior in their recent past can document that they have been rehabilitated.

 Occupancy by a Police Officer